 Kids Could Be Nintendo’s 2017 Ace

 JUNE 28, 2016 • DFC Intelligence believes the under-12 market may be the lost console generation and this demographic represents a significant opportunity for game console and software companies.
+A large portion of the younger audience are Nintendo consumers.

 Nintendo Co.
 Ltd. has tremendous opportunity to capitalize due to Sony Interactive Entertainment’s success with and focus on the PlayStation 4, Microsoft Corp.’s multiple missteps with Xbox One, plus poor support in leveraging the hit Minecraft with a younger market.